6mile/DevSecOps-Playbook/README.md

 - [ ] map CIS section other than 16 to all items
 - [ ] map remaining ISO 27001 Annex 14
+- [ ] create compliance section for ISO 27002
 - [ ] map brand new ISO 27002 controls
 - [ ] map remaining NIST 800-53
 - [ ] map remaining ISM infrastructure